-The number of Arkansans over the age of 65 living with Alzheimer's dementia is expected to increase by 15.5% over the next five years bringing the state total to an estimated 67,000 [41].
-Arkansas needs to continue to invest in equipping the workforce with the education and training needed to address the unique care needs of individuals with dementia.
+By 2025, the number of Arkansans over the age of 65 living with Alzheimer's dementia is expected to increase by 15.5% bringing the state total to an estimated 67,000.
+Theese estimates do not account for the impact of Covid-19 on prevalence.

+As the aging population continues to increase in the state, the demand for dementia-related services will continue to increase.
+The state needs to develop strategies that will ensure the workforce is equipped with the education and training needed to address the unique care needs of individuals with dementia.
 Current training guidelines are reflected below.